Opioid Prescriptions Can Be Drastically Reduced After Surgery with No Increase in Pain, Study Shows

 “Physicians are often concerned that reducing or eliminating opioid prescriptions will be very challenging, especially for patients who are accustomed to managing pain with opioids,” adds Dr. Zsiros.
 “However, our study clearly shows that patients can recover from major surgery just as well with over-the-counter pain medications such as ibuprofen or acetaminophen and minimal or no opioids, with no increase in pain or postoperative complications — and without the side effects of opioids, such as nausea, constipation, sluggishness and dizziness, as well as the risk of long-term opioid use, abuse and diversion.
 About one in every 20 patients prescribed opioid medication for acute pain will become chronic users, so in my opinion, opioid addiction can be viewed as a significant postoperative complication that clinical teams must work to prevent.”

 The study, “Ultrarestrictive Opioid Protocol for Pain Management After Gynecologic and Abdominal Surgery,” was supported by grants from the National Cancer Institute (project nos.
-P30CA016056 and T32CA108456) and by donations to Roswell Park.
+P30CA016056 and T32CA108456).
 The published article is available at http://jamanetwork.com/journals/jamanetworkopen/fullarticle/10.1001/jamanetworkopen.2018.5452.

 Editor’s note: A Roswell Park patient-education video explaining this approach and addressing anticipated questions is available for use by clinical care teams at https://www.youtube.com/watch?v=95fBQSCyj3g&feature=youtu.be.